cellml/libcellml/docs/specifications/generator_notes.rst

     generator.setProfile(profile)

 Of course, your choice of generator profile (language) will affect what you need to export.
-If you're using C, then you will need both the header file as well as the source code.
-If you're using Python, you will only need the source code.
+If you're using the C profile, then you will need both the interface code (the header file) as well as the implementation code (the source file).
+If you're using Python profile, you will only need the source code.

 For the C profile: